krishnakanth95/learning-git/README.md

 # learning-git
-This repo was used to lear git for new bees.
+This repo was used to learn git for new bees.